Muzaffar Ahmad: Career

 On 20 March 1929, the British colonial government arrested 31 labour activists and sent them to Meerut for trial.
 Ahmed was the chief accused, along with S.A.
-Dange, Shaukat Usmani, P.C.
-Joshi and others, and was convicted in this so-called Meerut Conspiracy Case.
+Dange, Shaukat Usmani, Puran Chand Joshi and others, and was convicted in this so-called Meerut Conspiracy case.
 He was released in 1936.
 He had served the longest term in jail as the chief accused in the Meerut trial.

 Portrait of 25 of the Meerut prisoners taken outside the jail.
 Back row (left to right): K. N. Sehgal, S. S. Josh, H. L. Hutchinson, Shaukat Usmani, B. F. Bradley, A. Prasad, P. Spratt, G. Adhikari.
 Middle row: R. R. Mitra, Gopen Chakravarti, Kishori Lal Ghosh, L. R. Kadam, D. R. Thengdi, Goura Shanker, S. Bannerjee, K. N. Joglekar, P. C. Joshi, Muzaffar Ahmad.
 Front row: M. G. Desai, D. Goswami, R. S. Nimbkar, S. S. Mirajkar, S. A. Dange, S. V. Ghate, Gopal Basak.

 After the partition of India in 1947, Ahmed moved to Kolkata rather than staying in East Pakistan (now Bangladesh).
-On 25 March 1948, the Communist Party of India was banned by the government of India and Ahmed was imprisoned.
+On 25 March 1948, the Communist Party of India was banned by the Government of India, and Ahmed was imprisoned.
 He was released from prison in 1951.
-He was again arrested and incarcerated for two years in 1962, and for another two years in 1965.
+He was again arrested and incarcerated for two years in 1962 and for another two years in 1965.
 He was imprisoned several times in post-Independence India by the Congress government.